Does the “Double Payment” Argument have merit?

 In a prior post, I looked at the idea of faith purchased on behalf of believers.
 This argument is often central to a defense of definite atonement.
 Seeing such a purchase seems to require a commitment to the covenant of redemption—at least, in the thinking of John Owen it does.
 Faith and the transfer of it to the elect is included in the death of Christ, and this is part of the compact that Father and Son entered into in eternity past.
 Such a covenant is problematic, for the scriptural basis for it does not exist.

-Here, I want to look at another aspect, that of faith as a sin atoned for.
+Here, I want to look at another aspect, that of unbelief as a sin atoned for.
 For some, this is another significant argument in pressing the necessity of definite atonement.
 The argument is usually presented as a conundrum:

 Is Unbelief a sin?